CHILLERS & AC UNITS.

 In general DX units are used for relatively small capacity systems and chillers are used for relatively large

 capacity system.
 Typically a DX system is not used for systems larger than 100 ton capacity.
-Use the cooling
+Use the Cooling

-variations of applications are as follows.
+Further variations of applications are as follows.

 Chillers are available in the following major categories, based on the type of compressor and size of the